ankumar/architecture/README.md

 * Open [Governance](https://github.com/cncf/toc/), Stewardship & [Principles](https://github.com/cncf/toc/blob/master/PRINCIPLES.md#toc-operating-principles)

 ![](https://github.com/ankumar/Architecture/blob/master/images/CNCF.png)
-<p align="center"><b>Systems Thinking: "I think the "new model" is a big increase in end user corporations contributing to and producing their own open source projects.
+<p align="center"><b>"I think the "new model" is a big increase in end user corporations contributing to and producing their own open source projects.
 That's where the resources are coming from, and it's part of the success of Netflix, Capital One, Lyft, Airbnb that is spreading.”</b></p>
 <p align="right"><b>-Adrian Cockcroft</b></p>
 <p align="center"><b>"Cloud - Journey with Open Source is Just Beginning"</b></p>